ColdTrick/opensearch/README.md

 Params contain:
 - `entity`: the `ElggEntity` being exported

-#### 'export:metadata_names', 'elasticsearch'
+#### 'export:metadata_names', 'opensearch'

-Return an array of metadata names to be exported to Elasticsearch.
+Return an array of metadata names to be exported to OpenSearch.

 Params contain:
 - `entity`: the `ElggEntity` being exported

-#### 'index_entity_type_subtypes', 'elasticsearch'
+#### 'index_entity_type_subtypes', 'opensearch'

-Return an array of type/subtypes allowed to be indexed by Elasticsearch.
+Return an array of type/subtypes allowed to be indexed by OpenSearch.

 In the format:
 ```php